 The metabolic confusion diet is a weight loss diet or eating pattern that involves alternating between periods of high-calorie intake and low-caloric intake.

-For this reason, the metabolic confusion diet is also referred to as calorie cycling or calorie shifting.
+For this reason, the metabolic confusion diet is also called calorie cycling or calorie shifting.

-Much like carb cycling, which involves alternating between days of eating a high-carbohydrate diet and a low-carbohydrate diet, the metabolic confusion diet is based on the premise that being inconsistent in how much you eat keeps the body from adapting to your diet and subsequently stagnating any weight loss progress.
+Much like carb cycling, which involves alternating between high carb days and low-carb days, the metabolic confusion diet is based on the premise that being inconsistent in how much you eat keeps the body from adapting to your diet and subsequently stagnating any weight loss progress.

 Benefits Of the Metabolic Confusion Diet